gochoam/phosphor-splitpanel/README.md

 Now some of these widgets are put into a subpanel with a basic layout.
-The `.orientation` in this case is set to `Vertical` which stacks the widgets into column.
+The `.orientation` in this case is set to `Vertical` which stacks the widgets into a column.
 Another possibility is `Horizontal` to get the opposite orientation and arrange the widgets into a row.

 Each new widget is inserted into the subpanel by the `.addChild()` method.